 M&A Alert: Latest Mergers & Acquisitions Private Target Deal Points Study Released

-The American Bar Association’s Business Law Section released its latest Mergers & Acquisitions Private Target Deal Points Study on Dec.
-22, 2017.
-The study is produced every other year, with this most recent version covering 139 private target M&A transactions that signed or closed during calendar year 2016 and the first half of 2017.
-This version of the study is more current than earlier versions were when published, as earlier versions only included deals from the calendar year prior to publication.
+The American Bar Association’s Business Law Section released its latest Mergers & Acquisitions Private Target Deal Points Study on December 30, 2015.
+The study is produced every other year, with this most recent version covering 117 private target M&A transactions that closed during 2014.

 This year’s study revealed that the incidence of many of the significant deal points has held fairly steady over the past several years, but there were a few notable trends:

 - The use of eligible claim thresholds (“mini-baskets”) in indemnification continues its upward trend (38% of transactions in 2014, up from 30% in 2012 and 17% in 2010).

 - The use of materiality scrapes has also substantially increased.
 In 2014, 70% of the reviewed transactions included a materiality scrape, as compared to 28% in 2012 and 49% in 2010.

 - 18 months continues to be the most commonly used survival period for general representations and warranties (36% of transactions in 2014), but by a smaller margin than in previous studies.

 - The seller representations most often excluded from application of the basket (capitalization, due authority, due organization, taxes, fraud) were excluded even more frequently than in previous years.